 The Club publishes a comprehensive and highly acclaimed Annual Report of the birds of the region, which is the only authentic source of information on the avifauna of our four counties.
 We also publish four informative newsletters during each calendar year.
 Our publications have been landmark events in the history of the Club.
 The first major Club publication, The Atlas of Breeding Birds in the West Midlands (1970), used pioneering surveying techniques that later became adopted by many similar works.
 This publication was followed by our second Atlas, The Birds of the West Midlands (1982) and our third and most recent work, The New Birds of the West Midlands (2005), which is still available for purchase, (visit the publications page in this website for further details).
 As well as the occurrence of avifauna throughout the region, our third Atlas offers a wealth of information of Club history and regional geography and geology too.

 In 1952 Tony Norris, the then West Midland Bird Club Secretary, along with the West Wales Field Society, was instrumental in setting up a Bird Observatory on the island of Bardsey, with the West Midland Bird Club assisting with administration.
 Throughout the entire history of this Bird Observatory, West Midland Bird Club officers and members have been involved in its running and this still applies to the present day.

-The West Midland Bird Club is a Registered Charity - Number 213311 - The current Trustees of this charity are as follows: K. Clements (Club Chairman) - R. Broadbent (Deputy Club Chairman) - A. Thomas (Club Treasurer) - B. Rickett - J. Jupe (Trustee Chair) - S. Payne
+The West Midland Bird Club is a Registered Charity - Number 213311 - The current Trustees of this charity are as follows: R. Broadbent (Club Chairman) - S. Judge (Deputy Club Chairman) - A. Thomas (Club Treasurer) - B. Rickett - J. Jupe (Trustee Chair) - S. Payne